R4sp1/digital-electronics-1-project/README.md

 <a name="objectives"></a>

 ## Project objectives

+Our assignment: UART interface, ie UART transmitter and receiver.
+Let the UART frame structure is 8N1 and symbol rate is 9600 Bd.

 1. Build and test needed components of UART
     * clock enable - send enable signal 9600 times every second -> 9600 baud rate